Loading...

 Section Notes

 This course has scheduled written assignments and discussions within the term time frame.
-There will also be 5 facilitated online sessions - click on View Details for dates. *Please note: Live session dates may be subject to change based on instructor schedule.* Attendance at live sessions is required to obtain the full participation grade for the course.
+There will also be 5 facilitated online sessions - click on View Details for dates. *Please note: Live session dates and times may be subject to change, but will be finalized 6 weeks prior to course start date.*

 The course site will be open at 4:00 PM Atlantic Time on the course start date.